 Rushinga district has a population of 67,134.
 Rushinga comprises rural areas Nyamatikiti, Rushinga, Chimhanda and Rusambo.
 These are growth points including the town centre of Rushinga itself.
 Agriculture is the main activity producing crops such as maize and cotton.
 Another source of livelihood is selling fish imported from the neighbouring Mozambique.

 Shamva district has a population of 98,046.
 Madziwa Mine, a closed nickel mine, now converted to a Teachers College is located in Shamva North.
 Shamva gold mine provides employment for most of the people from the surrounding areas.

-It has a population of approximately 194 927 people.
-It is an agrarian district with the larger part being commercial and forestry farms.
+Mazowe has a population of approximately 194 927 people.
+It is a highly sought out agrarian district with the larger part being commercial and forestry farms.
 Henderson Research station is situated in Mazowe South, where training and veterinary research is done.
-Mazowe Dam is provides water for irrigation to the orange plantations of Mazowe Citrus Estate.
-The soils are sandy and not very fertile and farmers grow tobacco and cotton.
+Mazowe Dam provides water for irrigation to the orange plantations of Mazowe Citrus Estate.
+It is in the Agricultural zone termed Region 2a.
+Farmers grow tobacco, wheat, horticulture and animal husbandry.

 Mashonaland Central has a University, Bindura University of Science Education which is located in Bindura town.
 It boasts of numerous public institutions such as schools, hospitals, government departments and philanthropic institutions such as the Grace Mugabe Foundation.